sdosemon/project_euler/README.md

 > "Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics."

 ---

-## About this Repository

-sdosemon's [^1] program code to solve over [] Project Euler math problems.

-Every solved problem has a program written in vanilla Python and occasionally numpy.
-Thought-process and explanations are given in python notebook tied to script with jupytext.
-Some solution programs include a detailed mathematical explanation/proof in the comments to justify the code's logic.

 [^1]: [connect with me](www.linkedin.com/in/sdosemon)